dbanerjee622/Marlboro-Recreational-Basketball-Lineups-Generator/README.md

-# 🏀 Marlboro Recreational Basketball Lineup Generator
+# 🏀 Marlboro Rec Basketball Lineup Generator

 This project builds the **most effective lineups** for a 6-segment game in Marlboro Rec Basketball using pure math and logic.